gamemann/GitHub-Follow-Bot/README.md

 # GitHub Follow Bot
+## 11-28-22
+I'm not sure when I'll get around to finishing this tool due to other projects I'm working on.
+However, I wanted to note that mass following users is against GitHub's TOS (not stated below).
+Therefore, please use at your own risk!

 ## Description
 This is a GitHub Follow Bot made inside of a Django application.
 Management of the bot is done inside of Django's default admin center (`/admin`).
 The bot itself runs in the background of the Django application.